m3zh/nlp/README.md

 /******** TECH SPECIFICATIONS *********\

 1. Searching databases
+	1. Query with keywords in
+		- Crossref,
+		- Google Scholar (operators using is possible ?)
-	1. Query with keywords (operators using is possible ?) in Crossref, Google Scholar and PubMed
+		- PubMed (operators using is possible ?)
-	2. Append results into a dataframe with those informations :
+	2. Append each databases results into a dataframe with those informations :
 		Title of publication
 		Journal name
 		Authors name